-At a public workshop held on March 2, 2018, CARB described plans to prepare a Draft EA for the Proposed Targets and invited public feedback on the scope of the analysis.
+At a public workshop held on March 2, 2018, CARB described plans to prepare a Final Draft EA for the Proposed Targets and invited public feedback on the scope of the analysis.
 In addition, staff also discussed the Proposed Targets at public workshops on February 23, 2017 and April 17, 2017.

-In accordance with CARB's certified regulatory program, and consistent with CARB's commitment to public review and input on its proposed actions, this Draft EA is subject to a public review process through the posting of the Proposed Targets and this Draft EA for a public review period that begins on April 27, 2018 and ends on June 11, 2018.
+In accordance with CARB's certified regulatory program, and consistent with CARB's commitment to public review and input on its proposed actions, this Final Draft EA is subject to a public review process through the posting of the Proposed Targets and this Final Draft EA for a public review period that begins on April 27, 2018 and ends on June 11, 2018.

-After the public review period, CARB will prepare written responses to comments received on the Draft EA and make revisions, as necessary.
-The Final EA and the written responses to environmental comments will be considered by the Board at a public hearing in 2018.
+After the public review period, CARB determined that no comment raising environmental issues were received and therefore no written responses to environmental comment were prepared will prepare written responses to comments received on the Final Draft EA and make revisions, as necessary.
+The Final EA and the written responses to environmental comments will be considered by the Board at a public hearing in July of 2018.
 If the proposed project is approved, a Notice of Decision will be filed with the Secretary for Natural Resources.
 (Cal.
 Code Regs., tit.
 17, § 60007, subd. (b).)
 The Notice of Decision will also be filed with the State Clearinghouse.